Victor Adeyanju: St. Louis Rams

-Adeyanju was selected by the St. Louis Rams in the fourth round (113th overall) in the 2006 NFL Draft.
+Adeyanju was selected by the St. Louis Rams in the fourth round (113th overall) in the 2006 NFL draft.
 He signed a three-year $1.4 million contract with the Rams.
 In his rookie season he played in 12 games, recording 34 tackles and one sack and one pressure and scored his first NFL touchdown after recovering a fumble at the Seattle Seahawks on December 12.

 In the 2007 season, he recorded 29 tackles and had nine pressures.
 In 2008, he played in 16 games for first time and had a career-high 47 tackles including a personal best 2.0 sacks and 8 quarterback pressures.

 On April 17, 2009, Adeyanju signed a one-year tender worth $1.01 million, meaning he will be under contract for the 2009 season with the St. Louis Rams for his fourth season.
-On March 30, 2010, Per the St. Louis Post-Dispatch, Adeyanju signed a one-year tender contract for a non-guaranteed salary of $1.176 million.
+On March 30, 2010, Adeyanju signed a one-year tender contract for a non-guaranteed salary of $1.176 million.

 On September 4, 2010, prior to the start of the regular season Adeyanju was waived by the Rams.